-1. Preheat oven to 325°F;.
-Line an 8x8-inch square baking pan with foil, allowing it to hang over two sides of the pan to create “handles”.
+- Preheat oven to 325°F. Line an 8×8-inch square baking pan with foil, allowing it to hang over two sides of the pan to create “handles”.

-4. Slowly add the eggs, beating well after each addition, and mix until completely combined.
+- Add the eggs one at a time, beating well after each addition, and mix until completely combined.
 Scrape down the sides of the bowl and add the sour cream and vanilla, beating until fully incorporated.

-5. Gently fold in the chopped Triple Double Oreos.
+- Gently fold in the chopped Oreos.
 Pour the batter over the prepared crust, smoothing it into an even layer with a rubber spatula.
-Bake until the edges are set but the middle still jiggles slightly, about 40 to 50 minutes.
+Bake until the edges are set but the middle still jiggles slightly, about 40 minutes.